10-11202. Sale of assets other than in regular course of activities

 G. A transaction that constitutes a distribution is governed by sections 10-11301 and 10-11302 and not by this section.

-1. The person is a tax exempt organization described in section 43-1201, paragraph 4 or section 501(c)(3) of the internal revenue code of 1986 but intends to use in an unrelated trade or business, determined by applying section 43-1201, paragraph 4 or section 513(a) of the internal revenue code of 1986 to such organization, any substantial portion of the assets to be acquired which were not being used in an unrelated trade or business of the corporation or foreign corporation conveying the assets immediately before the proposed purchase, lease or acquisition.
+1. The person is a tax-exempt organization described in section 501(c)(3) of the internal revenue code of 1986 but intends to use in an unrelated trade or business, determined by applying section 513(a) of the internal revenue code of 1986 to such organization, any substantial portion of the assets to be acquired which were not being used in an unrelated trade or business of the corporation or foreign corporation conveying the assets immediately before the proposed purchase, lease or acquisition.

 I. A person subject to the requirements of subsection H of this section shall give public notice of the intended transaction in accordance with subsection J of this section and shall hold a public hearing on the intended transaction no less than ten days after the first publication of the notice and no less than ten days before the intended purchase, lease or acquisition occurs.
 The sole purpose of the public hearing is to receive public comment regarding the proposed transaction.
 The public hearing shall be held before at least two representatives of the person intending to purchase, lease or otherwise acquire the assets of the corporation or foreign corporation and at least two representatives of the corporation or foreign corporation.